rgstephens/financial-demo/data/nlu/nlu.md

 - transfer money to evan oslo
 - transfer money to sara
 - I need to transfer money to my grandma Judith.
+- transfer to John Jacob
+- transfer money to John
+- Transfer money to John
+- Can I transfer money to a friend?
+- Transfer money
+- I need to send money to my kid
+- I need to transfer money to my co-worker who paid for lunch

 ## intent:check_recipients
 - Who can I send money to?